WWE 2K25: Reception

 WWE 2K25 received "generally favorable reviews", according to review aggregator website Metacritic.
-On OpenCritic, the game received a "strong" rating according to 86 percent of critics' recommendations.
+On OpenCritic, the game received a "strong" rating according to 87 percent of critics' recommendations.

-IGN felt that the game was improved over 2K24, noting that "it looks fantastic, still feels good, and there’s a lot of it, including small but welcome updates like intergender matches or bigger updates like the new MyRise and Showcase modes"—with the latter being complimented for presentation improvements (such as in-engine cutscenes for in-match scenes that had used archive footage in 2K24).
+IGN felt that the game was improved over 2K24, noting that "it looks fantastic, still feels good, and there's a lot of it, including small but welcome updates like intergender matches or bigger updates like the new MyRise and Showcase modes"—with the latter being complimented for presentation improvements (such as in-engine cutscenes for in-match scenes that had used archive footage in 2K24).
 The Island was considered to be a "cool idea" with possibilities, but was criticised as being "mostly quiet, empty, and boring" in execution, and containing multiplayer PvP fights that were largely pay-to-win and dominated by "whales who will spend inordinate amounts to make their customized wrestlers beasts off the bat."

 GameSpot was similarly positive, noting that changes such as chain wrestling allowed matches to play out more like those seen in actual shows, felt that the "Giant" archetype (which was compared to heavily-armored enemies seen in shooter games such as Destiny and The Division) demonstrated Visual Concepts' "keen understanding" of the differences between wrestling, other sports games, and traditional fighting games, and praised Paul Heyman's performance as host of the Showcase mode.
 It was noted that the MyRise storyline "awkwardly exists with a foot both in and out of kayfabe, telling a story that doesn't make a heck of a lot of sense if you look past the surface", while The Island was criticized as "simply awful" for being underdeveloped and emphasizing upgrades made with microtransactions.

+The Academy of Interactive Arts & Sciences nominated WWE 2K25 for "Fighting Game of the Year" at the 29th Annual D.I.C.E.
+Awards.